 The Fish Benoist Family Global Seminar

-This seminar explores the history, culture and politics of Moscow, a metropolis of 12 million that is at once the capital of the Russian Federation and a state of its own, distinct from the rest of the country and the world.
+This seminar explores the history, culture, and politics of Moscow, a metropolis of 12 million that is at once the capital of the Russian Federation and a state of its own, distinct from the rest of the country and the world.
 Moscow is Russia, even as it stands apart.
 Its distance from St. Petersburg and Europe has always proved a benefit rather than a hindrance in the construction of Russianness.
-The ancient but newly rebuilt center includes Baroque churches, cottages, and mansions from the imperial era mixed in with the monuments of the seven decades of Soviet rule.
-Yet the city has never been isolated from world events: It bore the brunt of Napoleon and repelled the Nazis.
+The ancient center includes Baroque churches, cottages, and mansions from the imperial era, mixed in with the monuments of seven decades of Soviet rule.
+Yet the city has never been isolated from world events: it bore the brunt of Napoleon and repelled the Nazis.
 Its inhabitants suffered the bubonic plague as well as the horrors of the Stalinist purges.
-Now it is controlled by oligarchs under the thumb of Vladimir Putin and a political class seemingly intent on restoring Moscow—and thus Russia—to international predominance.
+Now it is controlled by oligarchs under the thumb of Vladimir Putin and a political class seemingly intent on restoring Moscow — and thus Russia — to international predominance.

-This seminar begins, fittingly, with the construction of the Kremlin, the citadel at the heart of Moscow along a brackish bend in the river.
-We then proceed chronologically from the 17th-century to the present, exploring the city’s outsized contribution to religious and philosophical thought, literature and music while tracing the physical and political history of the capital.
-Our primary sources are the streets themselves, the essential texts for the course.
-But we will also make excursions to famous museums and theaters, the estates of the novelist Leo Tolstoy and composer Pyotr Tchaikovsky, the imposing Russian State Archive of Literature and Art, Stalin’s wartime bunker, the Kremlin, and, for contrast, visit the palaces of the former imperial capital of St. Petersburg.
+The seminar begins with the construction of the Kremlin, the citadel at the heart of Moscow along a bend in the river, and then proceeds chronologically from the 17th-century to the present, exploring the city’s contribution to religious and philosophical thought, literature, and music while tracing the physical and political history of the capital.
+Students will make excursions to museums and theaters, the estates of the novelist Leo Tolstoy and composer Pyotr Tchaikovsky, the imposing Russian State Archive of Literature and Art, Stalin’s wartime bunker, the Kremlin, and, for contrast, visit the palaces of the former imperial capital of St. Petersburg.

 Simon Morrison is a professor of music, who specializes in 20th-century music, particularly Russian, Soviet and French music, with special interests in dance, cinema, aesthetics, and historically informed performance based on primary sources.
 Morrison is the author of Russian Opera and the Symbolist Movement (California, 2002) and The People’s Artist: Prokofiev’s Soviet Years (Oxford, 2009) as well as editor of Prokofiev and His World (Princeton, 2008) and, with Klara Moricz, Funeral Games: In Honor of Arthur Vincent Lourié (Oxford, 2014).